Skip to contents

 Value

-A data frame containing AFE and PAF (as proportions and percentages) with 95% CIs and p-values, plus supporting statistics (RR/HR, group risks or rates, counts, and exposure prevalence).
+A data frame containing AFE and PAF (as proportions and percentages) with 95% CIs and p-values, plus supporting statistics (counts, ORs, excess cases in the exposed, etc.).

 Details